huizezhang-sherry/cubble/README.md

 #> 4 ASN00014015 -12.4  131.
 30.4 darwin airport  94120 <tibble [31 × 4]>    32.8
 #> 5 ASN00015131 -17.6  134.
 220   elliott         94236 <tibble [31 × 4]>    38.5
 ```

+## Naming

+Cubble stands for “cubical tibble” and you can think of multivariate
+spatio-temporal data as a *cube* with three axes: variable, location,
+and time.